 According to section II.7, the acceptance period may not exceed 10 weeks, but may be extended if the offeror has reserved the right to do so or if the payment of consideration to those who have already accepted the offer is not delayed by the extension.
-The third paragraph provides that an extension which results in the total acceptance period exceeding 10 weeks is only permitted if the shareholders who have already accepted the offer, or who will accept the offer during the extension, are granted the right to withdraw their acceptances from the beginning of the eleventh week.
+The third paragraph provides that an extension which results in the total acceptance period exceeding 10 weeks is only permitted if the shareholders who have already accepted the offer during the extension, are granted the right to withdraw their acceptances from the beginning of the eleventh week.
 The rule does not apply if the offeror has completed the offer (declared the offer unconditional) and thereupon extended the acceptance period or if the offer was unconditional when it was made.

 In connection with a takeover bid, a competition authority may sometimes require undertakings regarding divestments of certain operations or similar measures as a condition to granting clearance for the acquisition.
 If such a requirement is so farreaching that the satisfaction of the requirement would result in a material change in the business of the offeree company or the offeror, but the offeror nonetheless wishes to complete the offer, it is reasonable (with respect to offers for shares) that shareholders who have accepted the offer be given the opportunity to reconsider their decision.
 A rule of this nature is stated in the fourth paragraph.
 If there is any doubt as to whether the authority's requirements may be considered to constitute a requirement for a material change in the business, the Securities Council should be consulted.
 The offeror must announce that there is a right to withdraw acceptances, stating the period during which the right of withdrawal may be exercised.
 The period during which the right of withdrawal may be exercised must be not less than one week from the date of the announcement.
-This applies even if the acceptance period has expired.
+This also applies if the acceptance period has expired.

-The fifth paragraph provides for a right of withdrawal within at least five business days from the publication of a supplement to the offer document in accordance with section II.6, second paragraph.
-The rule has its counterpart in Chapter 2, section 34 of FITA, to which reference is made in Chapter 2 a, section 11 of the same Act.
+The fifth paragraph states that there is a right to withdraw an acceptance within five business days of the publication of a supplement to the offer document pursuant to section II.6, second paragraph.
+An equivalent provision is included in Chapter 2, section 34 of the FITA, to which reference is made in Chapter 2(a), section 11 of the FITA.
 The withdrawal period in the instant provision is longer than required in the Act.
 The supplementary offer document must provide information regarding the right of withdrawal and the applicable withdrawal period, at least five business days.